acadTags/Tag-Relation-Learning/README.md

 # tag-relation-learning

-This program contains the source code and materials for the paper titled "Knowledge Base Enrichment by Relation Learning from Social Tagging Data", submitted to Information Science.
+This program contains the source code and materials for the paper titled "Knowledge Base Enrichment by Relation Learning from Social Tagging Data", submitted to _Information Science_.
 Files and data over the size limit of GitHub can be downloaded from [OneDrive]().

 Preprint will be available soon.